 Entrance fee (ticket prices): As of February 1st 2017, prices will be: Including in Angkor admission 1/3/7 days at US$37/62/72

-Are you looking for more top things to do in Siem Reap: Tours, activities, attractions and other things?
-Let’s check it out at here.
+Are you looking for more Siem Reap travel guide and top things to do in Siem Reap: Tours, activities, attractions and other things?
+Read more: Siem Reap itinerary 4 days — What to do in Siem Reap in 4 days?